-- Bow Valley WildSmart - Mountainview BearSmart
+- Bow Valley WildSmart - Mountain View BearSmart

-In 2019, AEP along with Bow Valley WildSmart, Mountainview BearSmart and other stakeholders delivered over 200 bear and wildlife safety workshops to over 11,000 people.
-These workshops are specifically targeted to local stakeholders including recreation groups, ranch families and communities that work, live and recreate in areas with grizzly bears and other large carnivores.
-They focus on securing attractants, how to avoid encounters, what to do during an encounter and how to effectively use bear spray.
+In 2020, AEP along with Bow Valley WildSmart, Mountain View BearSmart and other stakeholders delivered over 40 bear and wildlife safety workshops to over 850 people.
+This is impressive given the challenges of delivering public presentations during COVID-19.
+These workshops are specifically for local stakeholders including recreation groups, ranch families and communities that work, live and recreate in areas with grizzly bears and other large carnivores.
+The course content focuses on:

+- i) securing attractants,

+- ii) how to avoid encounters,

+- iii) what to do during an encounter and

+- iv) how to use bear spray effectively.

 AEP had created a number of Fact Sheets that are available on the BearSmart web page, including: